jedipunkz/openstack_havana_deploy/README.md

 Known Issue
 ----

-* can not create heat stack
 * can not access vm via neutron gre tunnel (see bug https://bugs.launchpad.net/neutron/+bug/1238445)
-* not implemented ceilometer

 Version and Change log
 ----